brytonh/brytonh.github.io/about.md

 permalink: /about/
 ---

 Network Engineer that loves learning and family.
-JNCIE-SP #3023, JNCIP-DC, JNCIP-ENT, MTCINE.
+JNCIE-SP #3023, JNCIE-DC #401, JNCIP-ENT, MTCINE.

 All blogs posts and thoughts are my own - not that of my employer.